 Estate planning lawyers specialize in a variety of areas that deal with family wealth and health management, including managing small businesses, tax planning, end-of-life health planning, charitable giving, and the creation and management of trusts.
 These lawyers must provide sound advice, excellent legal analysis, and meticulous drafting that sets out the client’s plan in a secure way.

 Marquette University Law School provides a wide variety of courses that provide students for basic wills and probate practice, as well as for more sophisticated issues of tax and financial planning.
-Courses include Trusts & Estates, Estate Planning, and Estate and Gift Tax.
+Courses include Trusts & Estates, Estate Planning, and Federal Taxation of Estates, Gifts and Trusts.
 In addition, students have opportunities to take workshops in topics such as Probate Practice.
 Our strong tax program rounds out the picture, and enables students to learn the intricacies of tax law that often inform the estate planning process.